-What is the process for applying for Social Security benefits if you are disabled?
+What is the Process for Applying for Social Security Benefits if You are Disabled?

 - Appeal to the Appeals Council.
 This step is not advisable in all cases.
-If your case is denied before the Administrative Law Judge, you should immediately consult with your lawyer or another experienced Social Security lawyer to determine whether or not you should file an appeal to the Appeals Council.
+If your case is denied before the Administrative Law Judge, you should immediately consult with your lawyer or another experienced Montgomery or Selma Social Security lawyerto determine whether or not you should file an appeal to the Appeals Council.
 SSR 11-1p changed the Social Security process and now requires a claimant to either file an Appeal at the Appeals Council or to file a new Initial Application for benefits, should the claimant wish to continue in his or her attempt to draw benefits.
 This new rule dictates which cases should be filed to the Appeals Council and which cases should have new applications filed.

 - Appeal to Federal District Court.
 If you disagree with the Appeals Council's decision or if the Appeals Council refuses to review your case, you can file a civil suit in federal district court.
 This is the last level of the appeals process.
 You may have an Initial Application and an Appeal to Federal District Court pending at the same time.
-In fact, most attorneys recommend both actions.
+In fact, most Social Security Disability lawyers recommend both actions.
 If a fully favorable decision is issued on the new application, then that decision can be given to the Federal District Court as evidence that you were disabled as of your previous application.
 If the Federal District Court reverses or remands your case, then that ruling will moot your new application.
 Consult your attorney as to what steps you should take on filing a Federal District Court appeal.